Frequently asked questions

 What about the impact this will have on the local villages?
 What about noise, light and traffic?

 We are very aware we need to balance the provision of new national infrastructure with its local impact.
 Through our planning and technical work, we intend to landscape, position and design the components that would make up Rail Central so that they work operationally but minimise impact locally.
 We will need to demonstrate we have achieved this balance within our application for development consent in order to achieve permission.
 It will be the job of the Planning Inspectorate (and the Secretary of State) to make that decision having examined the application in detail.

 What land does Ashfield Land control and will there be a need for any Compulsory Purchase Orders (CPOs)?

-Ashfield Land has acquired or has options on the significant portion of the land expected to form Rail Central (subject to consent).
+Ashfield Land and Gazeley have acquired or has options on the significant portion of the land expected to form Rail Central (subject to consent).
 We intend to negotiate on land where we don’t currently have control and seek to agree any arrangements through negotiation wherever possible.

 What is the overall timetable?

 Rail Central is a long-term project and we are in the early stages.
 The first round of consultation took place between April and October 2016.
-Phase Two of the consultation will feature details of updated plans showing how they have been developed since our Phase One Consultation and further details on visual impact and highways.
-Phase Two Consultation is taking place between 15 March 2018 and 23 April 2018.
+Phase Two of the consultation took place between 15 March 2018 and 23 April 2018.